mmbafahad/MMBA-AUDIT-APP/replit.md

 - Modified interface to support both pasted data and file upload
 - Enhanced error handling for data processing
 - Updated welcome screen to emphasize natural language criteria input
+- **NEW**: Implemented complex criteria parser with AND/OR logical operators
+- **NEW**: Added support for numerical filtering (e.g., "15 highest amount transactions")
+- **NEW**: Enhanced text matching capabilities (e.g., "transactions with NashTech in description")
+- **NEW**: Added reference number filtering (e.g., "transactions with reference 123, 125")
+- Fixed credit-only and debit-only transaction filtering
+- Enhanced suspicious description detection using ISA audit standards

 # User Preferences